camila-machado/ACE/README.rst

     default - internal pre-set variables respectively to the routine chosen

 - Operation modes: (optional)
-    -'n' - (new) create a new directory for output files -'w' - (overwrite) in case of name conflict, overwrite the data of a previous calculation -'c' - (continue) continue a calculation interrupted after some steps
+    'n' (new) create a new directory for output files 'w' (overwrite) in case of name conflict, overwrite the data of a previous calculation 'c' (continue) continue a calculation interrupted after some steps
     default - 'n'

 #Enjoy your TC's!!!